Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-26. Once IIS opens, double click on PHP Manager, and click on "Register new PHP version".
+26.Once IIS opens, double-click on PHP Manager, and click on 'Register new PHP version.'
 </p>

 <p>